kivikakk/sh1107/README.md

 Chawwo!

-We're just learning to write gateware.
+I'm just learning to write gateware.
 This repository is a testbed for exploring [Amaranth](https://github.com/amaranth-lang/amaranth) while doing so.
 It contains an I²C controller, plus a basic controller for SH1107-type OLEDs over I²C, such as the [Pimoroni 1.12" 128x128 monochrome OLED](https://shop.pimoroni.com/products/1-12-oled-breakout).
 The controller supports simple commands akin to old BASIC: `CLS`, `PRINT`, `LOCATE`.
 The old IBM 8x8 font is used to this end.